Oregon Coast Beach Bill Parties Kick Off in Cannon Beach, May 13

 (Cannon Beach, Oregon) – Cannon Beach will be the first town to kick off this year's celebration of the Oregon Beach Bill 50th anniversary – back where the fight began to make all Oregon coast beaches open to the public.
 May 13, 1967 was when a dramatic media event happened in town that laid the foundation for the bill signed later that year, and this May 13 is when the north Oregon coast burgh hosts a series of events and activities.

-Oregon Governor Tom McCall staged quite the media moment that day, flying onto the beach with two helicopters and a team of surveyors and scientists in tow.
+Oregon Governor Tom McCall staged quite the media moment that day, flying onto the beach on the central Oregon coast earlier with two helicopters and a team of surveyors and scientists in tow.
+Then, later in the day drawing his foot in the sand - quite literally - in Cannon Beach.
 The ensuing coverage by print, TV and radio resulted in overwhelming public demand for the bill.

 A full day’s slate of activities are planned on Saturday, May 13 in Cannon Beach, including a variety of beach activities and recreation ranging from construction of a more than six-foot sandcastle by the master sand sculpting team Form Finders to beach bicycling and stand-up paddleboarding demonstrations.
 Cannon Beach’s Haystack Rock Awareness Program will be there to bring you up close and personal to the tide pools, with interpretive information that includes spotting scopes to view nesting Tufted Puffins and other seabirds on Haystack Rock.
 The North Coast Land Conservancy will offer a guided hiking tour on the beach from Haystack Rock to Silver Point with professional geologist Tom Horning.